shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 To summarise (and at the risk of over-simplification), a hand-crafted template has low cost and low benefit; a machine-learned model has medium cost and medium benefit, while a deep-learned model has high cost and high benefit.
 The cost/benefit ratio in each case is similar but here is the catch - the cost must be paid before you get the benefit!
 Furthermore, in a typical ecological study, a bird species is of interest precisely because it is threatened or cryptic.
 When not many calls are available, the more sophisticated approaches become untenable.
 Hence there is a place for hand-crafted templates in call recognition.

-These thoughts are summarised in the following table:
+These ideas are summarised in the following table:
 | Type of Recognizer | Cost | Benefit | Cost/benefit ratio | The catch !|
 |:---:|:---:|:---:|:---:|:---:|
 |  Template matching | Low | Low | A number | You must pay ... |